 Investment management involves working with clients to construct and maintain investment portfolios that are designed to align with their needs, goals and risk tolerance.
 While a financial planner or advisor may take a broader view of a client’s situation when dispensing advice, investment managers focus on investment decisions.

-In terms of what that looks like in action, investment managers may perform any or all of the following tasks:
+In terms of what that looks like in action, here’s what a typical investment manager’s daily routine may include:

-• Evaluating individual investments, including specific companies or stocks, and analyzing market trends.
+- Evaluate individual investments, including specific companies and stocks, while analyzing broader market trends.

-• Monitoring the performance of client portfolios using established metrics and adjusting portfolios as needed to ensure they align with the client’s goals.
+- Monitor investment performance using established metrics and adjust portfolios as needed to ensure alignment with the client’s goals.

 Is Investment Manager a Good Career Path for Beginners?

-Investment management could be a suitable career path for someone who’s already got some time and experience working in the financial services industry.
-It’s less common for this type of job to be offered to a beginner in the industry.
+Investment management could be an attractive career path for someone with time and experience working in the financial services industry.
+It’s less common for this type of role to be offered to newer advisors.

-A typical career path for an investment manager usually involves the following:
+A typical career path for an investment manager looks something like this:

 Someone who’s just earned their bachelor’s degree is likely going to have a challenging time landing an investment management position.
 Why?
 Because it’s a job that requires hands-on experience working with clients and offering investment advice, which can take years to amass.